munkm/caskmodels/Meeting-Notes.md

 * Rachel, Garrett, Madicken

 Main Notes:
-* garrett described the documents that he found on the ATOMS database on the "notes" page.
+* Garrett described the documents that he found on the ADAMS database on the "notes" page.
 * Garrett also described his progress on converting the transport model to a dry cask model.
 It looks AWESOME.
 * Garrett has been experimenting with making subtemplates